Tay-Dz/TDL_Project/README.md

 ### Selenium Tests

 Re-run the program as a SpringBoot Application.
-Then, to run the test open up the test class file within the Slenium package in your IDE and select 'Run as JUnit Test'.
+Then, to run the test open up the test class file within the Selenium package in your IDE and select 'Run as JUnit Test'.

 ## API